 The total UV disinfection contact time is recorded, starting from the moment the UV lamps switch on to the point where they are switched off.

 The carriers are then processed in a recovery liquid and plated out onto appropriate agar plates.
-The results are then counted, and the achieved efficacy expressed in LOG reduction.
+The results are then counted, and the achieved efficacy is expressed in LOG reduction.